akosgarai/go_opengl_playground/pkg/primitives/triangle/README.md

 # Triangle

 It represents a triangle, so it contains 3 `coordinate vectors`, 3 `color vectors`, a direction vector + speed (for moving objects).
 It has a VAO and a Shader also.
+It implements the Drawable interface.

 ## Functions